 They're not going to be coming across the border like they are now.

-We can put a door in.
+Now, we can put a door in.

 I'm all for the door.

-I'm all for immigration.
+I'm all for immigration that's legal.

-But we have every right to vet you to make sure that you're a good person, that you don't want to bring us harm, that you have the means to take care of yourself and your family, and that you know, we're not going to have to be in the end responsible for your health care and for your housing and your dental and your daycare and anything else you need.
+But we have every right to vet you to make sure that you're a good person, that you don't want to bring us harm, that you have the means to take care of yourself and your family, and that, you know, we're not going to have to be, in the end, responsible for your health care and for your housing and your dental and your daycare and anything else you need.

-You need to be able to take care of yourself.
+You got to be able to, you need to be able to take care of yourself.

 American people, you know what?